vincentqb/dot.py/README.md

     echo 'set -o vi' > default/env
     ```

 1. Link the profile.
-When you link, dotdash prepends a dot, in front of the original filename, to the linked file.
+When you link, dotdash prepends a dot, in front of the original file name, to the linked file.
 Below, `default/env` will be linked to `~/.env`.

     ```sh
     ~/dotdash/dotdash link default